Why do you work almost exclusively with women?

 As an independent financial advisor, our legal and ethical fiduciary duty requires us to regularly evaluate potential partners to determine if they might offer back-office services and solutions that can enhance the financial advice that we provide.

-After extensive due diligence, we chose to hire Loring Ward, a San Jose, CA based financial services firm that has been providing back-office tools and solutions to independent financial advisors since 1990.
-Working with an institution like Loring Ward provides additional services, support, enhanced resources, and a true team approach for the wealth advisory services we offer.
+After extensive due diligence, we chose to hire Buckingham Strategic Partners, a St. Louis, MO based financial services firm that has been providing back-office tools and solutions to independent financial advisors since 1990.
+Working with an institution like Buckingham Strategic Partners provides additional services, support, enhanced resources, and a true team approach for the wealth advisory services we offer.

 How do you get paid?